KatAKlettke/KatAKlettke.github.io/_posts/2019-04-06-WIP-Akuthu.markdown

 ## Questions
 * What does he look like?
+* Is "he" a he?
 * Does he have a partner?
 * What are the duties and taboos for the rank of skald?
+* What are the names of the floating cities?